 The practice of “untouchability” has existed in India for millennia.
 So called untouchables face systemic discrimination, especially by the main four higher castes, including the Brahmins (the priestly class).
 In 1935, untouchables were placed on a list (or schedule) of castes.
 But, increasingly, this group prefer the name "Dalit" (sometimes translated as "broken").
 Of at least 100 million Dalits in India, between 10 and 30 million have converted to Buddhism.
 Dr BR Ambedkar is the most famous Dalit ever born, to date.
 In October 1956, after an illustrious career, including as the first Minister of Law and Justice and as chair of the committee which drafted the Indian constitution, Dr Ambedkar spoke to an audience in Nagpur, of several hundred thousand Dalits, who converted to Buddhism, as a result.

-In the early 1990s I wrote to Sangharakshita (whose book I had bought in Darjeeling in 1985, see figure 4); in return he sent me two books: the second volume of his autobiography (“Facing Mt Kanchenchunga") and his book about Dr Ambedkar, called “Ambedkar and Buddhism” (available free on line here) (see figure 13.)
-Sangharaskshita (see figure 14), then a young Buddhist monk, met Dr Ambedkar three times in the 1950s.
+In the early 1990s I wrote to Sangharakshita (whose book I had bought in Darjeeling in 1985, see figure 4); in return he sent me two books: the second volume of his autobiography (“Facing Mt Kanchenchunga") and his book about Dr Ambedkar, called “Ambedkar and Buddhism” (the link to the free book has gone but this is a useful resource).
+Sangharaskshita, then a young Buddhist monk, met Dr Ambedkar three times in the 1950s.
 One of these meeting helped lead Dr Ambedkar to take the Three Refuges and Five Precepts, from U Chandramani of Kusinara, the most senior Buddhist monk in India.

 Describing their last meeting, about a month after the Nagpur conversions, Sangharaskshita wrote: